 Today, most classrooms have some level of blended learning, and almost all students will take at least one online course throughout their education.
 When we think of online courses, we usually think of college programs.
 Some students, however, begin their education with online school as young as kindergarten.

 Online school is often thought of as a middle ground between homeschool and traditional classrooms.
 Like homeschooling, K-12 online school provides numerous benefits for parents and students alike.
-Because of this, an increasing number of parents have decided to transfer their students from the brick-and-mortar classroom to online school.
+Because of this, and due to the effects of teacher shortage on students, an increasing number of parents have decided to transfer their students from the brick-and-mortar classroom to online school.
 If you have decided that online school is the right fit for your elementary student, the following tips will help you and your student be successful.

 Establish a Routine